 The chief executive officer candidate nominated by the Pinduoduo Partnership shall stand for appointment by the nominating and corporate governance committee of the board of directors.
-If the candidate is not appointed by the nominating and corporate governance committee in accordance with our articles of association, the Pinduoduo Partnership may nominate a replacement nominee until the nominating and corporate governance committee appoints such nominee as chief executive officer, or if the nominating and corporate governance committee fails to appoint more than three candidates nominated by the Pinduoduo Partnership consecutively, the board of directors may then nominate and appoint any person to serve as the chief executive officer of our company in accordance with our articles of association.
+If the candidate is not appointed by the nominating and corporate governance committee in accordance with our articles of association, the Pinduoduo Partnership may nominate a replacement nominee until the nominating and corporate governance committee fails to appoint more than three candidates nominated by the Pinduoduo Partnership consecutively, the board of directors may then nominate and appoint any person to serve as the chief executive officer of our company in accordance with our articles of association.